raisa-d/KanbanBoard/README.md

 - Mobile-first Design: The app is built to be responsive and works on both desktop and mobile devices.

 ## Development Stage
+### **Nov 24, 2024:**
+First, I decided to move AddNewTask from its own jsx file into Column.jsx since it was a small function that is only used in the Column component.
+I reread some of the React docs while I thought about how I want to pass in the various tasks/task cards into each column.
+I have decided to set a prop "children" for Column and then pass in the tasks object/task cards as the children.
+The tasks will conditionally render based on which column its supposed to be in.
+Using a children prop makes it so we don't need to know what will be inside each Column.
+---
 ### **Nov 23, 2024:**
 **Event Handling & Modal State**
 - Went back to the React docs to refamiliarize myself with event handling.